 303 GENERAL CHURCH HISTORY.
-Seven years.
-A survey of the history of the Christian Church from its beginnings to the present time, noting deviations from apostolic faith and practice, the interplay with the political, the great Church councils, the crises that emerge, divisions and reunions, and the confluence of forces that determine the complexion of the Christian Church today.
+S odd years.
+A survey of the history of the Christian Church from its beginnings to the present time, noting deviations from apostolic faith and practice, the interplay with the political, the great Church councils, the crises that emerge, divisions and reunions, and the complexion of the Christian Church today.
 Not open to freshmen.
-Mr. J. Bratt.

-304 AMERICAN CHURCH HISTORY. odd years.
+304 AMERICAN CHURCH HISTORY.
+S even years.
 A consideration of the religious history of our country from the immigration period to the present.
 Attention is paid to the European background, the early church beginnings in their diversity, the colonial era, the westward movement, current ecumenism, and the major social and political developments in their influence upon the American religious scene.
 Consideration will also be given to the historical antecedents and the development of the Christian Reformed Church in America.
 Open only to junior and seniors.
-Mr, I. Primus.